 UniServices Commercialisation Workshops

-UniServices has over 10 years experience in running successful workshops focused on accelerating early research stage ideas towards commercialisation.
-These interactive one-day workshops have been developed to help you transform your idea into a new and exciting venture.
+UniServices has over ten years of experience in running successful workshops focused on accelerating early research stage ideas towards commercialisation.
+These interactive workshops have been developed to help you transform your idea into a new and exciting venture.

 What happens at the workshop?